- Student Conduct

 Proof of Insurance, Inspection, and Safety Devices:

-Each motor vehicle must have a current proof of liability insurance card and State of Texas inspection certification; be equipped with all safety devices or equipment required by federal or State law or regulation; and comply with all other applicable requirements of federal or state law or regulations.
+Each motor vehicle must have a current proof of liability insurance card and state inspection certification; be equipped with all safety devices or equipment required by federal or state law or regulation; and comply with all other applicable requirements of federal or state law or regulations.

 Legal Operation of Vehicle and Driving Schedule: